Dataweekends/intro_deep_learning_sf_python_meetup/README.md

 ## Usage
 Once you've completed the exercises, you can run it like in terminal:
 ```
-python
+python mnist_fcc.py
 ```

 ## Solutions
 Solution code is provided in the solutions folder.
+Try to solve the exercises on your own before you check it :)